szopka/PORTFOLIO/README.md

 # About

-I'm Marta and few months ago I started my first quest through the IT world.
-Recently i've started my first testing job which gave me the opportunity to verify if I'm following the right path.
-Now that I am sure to be on a right way I want to develop myself even more.
-I'd like to elaborate on my SQL skills and gain even more expereinece as a tester.
+I'm Marta and a few months ago I started my first journey through the IT world.
+Recently I started my first testing job which allowed me to verify if I'm following the right path.
+Now that I am sure to be on the right way I want to develop myself even more.
+I'd like to develop  my SQL skills and gain even more experience as a tester.

 # Tools